-- Collaborate and co-design with communities to identify improvement opportunities to the existing provision and services within the inter-island network of ferry and air services, while looking to future needs on an island-by-island basis: - Place-based approach to future planning for service provision, short, medium and long term. - Improve user interface with services online booking, payments etc. - Provide additional capacity within the inter-island air service with a third aircraft in the network. - Consider yield management to address capacity constraints, e.g. early-bird or lunchtime discounts for morning or mid-day services to move traffic from the more capacity constrained sailings.
+- Collaborate and co-design with communities to identify improvement opportunities to the existing provision and services within the inter-island network of ferry and air services, while looking to future needs on an island-by-island basis: - Improve user interface with services online booking, payments etc. - Improve active travel infrastructure and facilities connecting to ferry terminals, airfields and Kirkwall airport. - Provide additional capacity within the inter-island air service with a third aircraft in the network. - Consider frequency and length of operating day of ferry services as per Routes and Services Methodology (RSM) and in conjunction with the Ferry Replacement Programme. - Review ferry fare structure to reflect Scottish Government.

-- Progress with design work for the inter-island ferry network vessels and associated harbour infrastructure; subsequent roll out of the Ferry Replacement Programme across the network as expediently as possible; being mindful to decarbonisation (including hull form and fuelling) (Policy 2) and accessibility (Policy 28). - Complete the upgrade to airfield terminal buildings and facilities across the outer north isles network.
+- Progress with design work for the inter-island ferry network vessels and associated harbour infrastructure; subsequent roll out of the Ferry Replacement Programme across the network as expediently as possible; being mindful to decarbonisation (including hull form and fuelling) (Policy 2) and accessibility (Policy 28). - Complete the upgrade of the airfield terminal buildings and facilities across the outer north isles network.